xeitojs/xeito.dev/docs/essentials/application.md

    └─ UserMessages
 ```

-Later we will how to compose multiple components together to build a complex UI and how to use the Xeito router to navigate between different views, but for now we will start with a simple component and what happens inside of it.
+Later we will see how to compose multiple components together to build a complex UI and how to use the Xeito router to navigate between different views, but for now we will start with a simple component and what happens inside of it.

 ## Bootstrapping the application